Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

+In the training phase we assume the availability of $s$ labeled sequences $(\x_1,\y_1),...,(\x_s,\y_s)$.
+The likelihood function of the factorized CRF model defined above is:

+where $\h(\x_i)$ is the feature vectors of the sequence $\x_i$ and $i$ goes over the sequences in the training data.
+The likelihood function can be maximized by applying standard Stochastic Gradient (SG) based methods.
+Since the CRF underlying graph is loop-free, it is tractable to compute the likelihood function and its gradient using the forward-backward algorithm \citep{sutton2006introduction}.
+In case there is no low-dimensionality constraint on $P$, the likelihood is a concave function of the model parameters $P$, $U$ and $b$ \citep{sutton2006introduction} and the optimal parameter can be easily found.
+The factorization of the pairwise potential matrix $P=R^{\T}Q$ causes the likelihood (\ref{LossSeq}) to be a non-concave function of the model parameters and therefore there is no guarantee that gradient methods will converge to the global maximum likelihood.
+Hence, there no theoretical reason to favor optimizing the exact likelihood over approximate local variants that have better generalization capabilities.

+We next propose a novel learning approach that is based on optimizing an approximated CRF objective function, that can be used as a surrogate likelihood.
+It also allows incorporating batch-normalization into the training procedure.
+In the next section we show that this method, which learns to balance the CRF features, significantly improves the classification performance.

-Linear-chain CRFs were originally introduced as an improvement on the Maximum Entropy Markov model (MEMM) \cite{MEMM2000}, which is essentially a Markov model in which the transition distributions are given by a logistic regression model.
+Our approximated objective is inspired by the MEMM formulation \citep{MEMM2000}.
+Linear-chain CRFs were originally introduced as an improvement on the Maximum Entropy Markov model (MEMM), which is essentially a Markov model in which the transition distributions are given by a logistic regression model.
+CRF and MEMM can be written with the same set of parameters.
 The main difference between CRFs and MEMMs is that a MEMM uses per-state exponential models for the conditional probabilities of next-states given the current-state, whereas the CRF has a single exponential model for the joint probability of the entire sequence of labels given the observation-sequence.
-CRF and MEMM can be written using the same set of parameters.
 The MEMM directed graphical modeling in our case is:

 where